Pink Floyd: 2022–present: "Hey, Hey, Rise Up!" and conflicts

 Mason said in 2018 that, while he remained close to Gilmour and Waters, the two remained "at loggerheads".
 A remixed version of Animals was delayed until 2022 after Gilmour and Waters could not agree on the liner notes.
 In a public statement, Waters accused Gilmour of attempting to steal credit and complained that Gilmour would not allow him to use Pink Floyd's website and social media channels.
 Rolling Stone noted that the pair seemed "to have hit yet another low point in their relationship".

 In March 2022, Gilmour and Mason reunited as Pink Floyd, alongside Pratt and the keyboardist Nitin Sawhney, to record the single "Hey, Hey, Rise Up!", protesting Russian's invasion of Ukraine that February.
-It features vocals by the BoomBox singer Andriy Khlyvnyuk, taken from an Instagram video of Khlyvnyuk singing the 1914 Ukrainian anthem "Oh, the Red Viburnum in the Meadow" a cappella in Kyiv.
+It features vocals by the BoomBox singer Andriy Khlyvnyuk, taken from an Instagram video of Khlyvnyuk singing the 1914 Ukrainian anthem "Oh, the Red Viburnum in the Meadow" in Kyiv.
 Gilmour described Khlyvnyuk's performance as "a powerful moment that made me want to put it to music".
 "Hey, Hey, Rise Up!" was released on 8 April, with proceeds going to Ukrainian Humanitarian Relief.
 Gilmour said the war had inspired him to release new music as Pink Floyd as he felt it was important to raise awareness in support of Ukraine.
-He said "Hey, Hey, Rise Up!" was a "one-off for charity" and that Pink Floyd had no plans to reform.
+Asked whether he was considering more Pink Floyd music, Gilmour said the single was a "one-off".

 Pink Floyd removed music from streaming services in Russia and Belarus.
 Their work with Waters remained, leading to speculation that Waters had blocked its removal; Gilmour said only that "I was disappointed ...
 Read into that what you will."
-Waters refused to condemn Russia's invasion of Ukraine and criticised "Hey, Hey, Rise Up!".
+Waters refused to condemn Russia's invasion and criticised "Hey, Hey, Rise Up!".
 Shortly afterwards, Gilmour and his wife, Polly Samson, condemned Waters on Twitter as "a lying, thieving, hypocritical, tax-avoiding, lip-synching, misogynistic, sick-with-envy megalomaniac".
-Variety reported that Pink Floyd had been seeking to sell their back catalogue for some time, but that progress was hampered by infighting.
+In 2023, Waters released The Dark Side of the Moon Redux, a new version of the album, and Pink Floyd released a box set, The Dark Side of the Moon 50th Anniversary.
+In 2024, Gilmour released his fifth solo album, Luck and Strange, featuring keyboards recorded with Wright in 2007.